jim-sudo/ass4-movie-starter/self-evaluation.md

 Q: Does the program compile and run to completion: Yes/No

-- If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
-No need to continue with the rest of self-evaluation
+- Yes

 Q: All public functions have been implemented: ENTER_NUMBER

-- -2 for each functionality not implemented
+- 0

 For each command, state Full, Partial or None to indicate if it has been fully, partially or not implemented at all.
 Explain any partial implementations.

-Inventory: TODO(student)
+Inventory: Full
-History: TODO(student)
+History: Full
-Borrow: TODO(student)
+Borrow: Full
-Return: TODO(student)
+Return: Full

 Q: -1 for each compilation warning, min -3: ENTER_NUMBER

-- Check under *1.
-Compiles without warnings*
-- If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions
+- 0

 Q: -1 for each clang-tidy warning, min -3: ENTER_NUMBER

-- Check under *3. clang-tidy warnings*
-- If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions
+- 0

 Q: -1 for each clang-format warning, min -3: ENTER_NUMBER

-- Check under *4. clang-format does not find any formatting issues*
+- 0

 Q: -2 for any detected memory leak: ENTER_NUMBER

-- Check under *5.
-No memory leaks using g++*
-- Check under *6.
-No memory leaks using valgrind*
+-0

 Q: Do the tests sufficiently test the code: ENTER_NUMBER

-- -1 for each large block of code not executed
+- -1
-- -2 for each function that is never called when testing
-- Check under *7.
-Tests have full code coverage* paying attention to *The lines below were never executed*

 Q: Are all functions in .h and .cpp file documents (min -3): ENTER_NUMBER

-- -1 for each function not documented
+- 0

 ## Location of error message or functionality

 State the file and function where the information can be found

-invalid command code: TODO(student)
+invalid command code: ReadAndExecuteActions function in store.cpp

-invalid movie type: TODO(student)
+invalid movie type: ReadMovies function in store.cpp

-invalid customer ID: TODO(student)
+invalid customer ID: eadAndExecuteActions function in store.cpp

-invalid movie: TODO(student)
+invalid movie: Create function in movie.cpp

-factory classes: TODO(student)
+factory classes: movie class

-hashtable: TODO(student) (explain what the hashtable is used for)
+hashtable: customerHastable.cpp file. for storing customers

-container used for comedy movies: TODO(student)
+container used for comedy movies: PrintInventory function

-function for sorting comedy movies: TODO(student)
+function for sorting comedy movies: Inventory

-function where comedy movies are sorted: TODO(student)
+function where comedy movies are sorted: AddMovieHelper function

-functions called when retrieving a comedy movie based on title and year: TODO(student)
+functions called when retrieving a comedy movie based on title and year: PrintInventory function

-functions called for retrieving and printing customer history: TODO(student)
+functions called for retrieving and printing customer history:

-container used for customer history: TODO(student)
+container used for customer history: History function in customer.cpp file

-functions called when borrowing a movie: TODO(student)
+functions called when borrowing a movie: BorrowMovie function in inventory called by ReadandExecutive function in store.cpp.

-explain borrowing a movie that does not exist: TODO(student)
+explain borrowing a movie that does not exist: Get an error message

-explain borrowing a movie that has 0 stock: TODO(student)
+explain borrowing a movie that has 0 stock: Get an error message

-explain returning a movie that customer has not checked out: TODO(student)
+explain returning a movie that customer has not checked out: Get an error message "" Could not return"

-any static_cast or dynamic_cast used: TODO(student)
+any static_cast or dynamic_cast used: Used in movie.h and PrintInventory function in inventory.cpp

-Q: Total points: ADD_ALL_POINTS (max 25)
+Q: Total points: ADD_ALL_POINTS 24